zwindler/redalert/README.md

 * configurable incident severity levels
 * list all incident channels, optionnaly also archived ones (aka closed incidents)
 * close the incident by archiving the Slack channel
+* custom config file that overrides the default values from config.py

 ## Future features

 * better documentation (working on it)
+* add tests to check if configuration is valid
 * add external persistance to store incidents in an external database to allow better analysis
-* custom config file that overrides the default values from config.py
 * automatically add certain individuals or teams (configurable)
 * add **problem management** (linking incidents, adding tasks)
 * interact with other systems like: